List of General Hospital characters introduced in the 1990s: Storylines

 Lois first appeared on General Hospital in 1993 when she saw Eddie Maine perform at a New York concert, Lois was a band manager and quickly hired "Eddie".
 Unbeknownst to her, Eddie Maine's real name was Ned Ashton.
 She believed that he was a singer by night and a traveling pharmaceutical salesman by day, and Ned let her.
 They soon fell in love and got married.
 After their wedding, Ned moved them to his hometown, Port Charles.
 There she was re-introduced to her old friend, Sonny Corinthos, whom she had known since their childhood in Bensonhurst.
 She also quickly became friends with Sonny's girlfriend, Brenda Barrett, and the two opened their own recording company, L&B Records.

 Lois was still in the dark about Ned's true identity.
 Meanwhile, Ned was being forced to marry Katherine Bell, who was blackmailing his family, the Quartermaines.
 Ned refused to tell Lois the truth because he did not want to hurt her.
 She found out anyway, while watching TV, and saw that Eddie Maine was actually Ned Ashton, and that he was married to Katherine.
 During Katherine's birthday party, she popped out of cake, saying "Happy Birthday to Mrs. Ned Ashton, from the other Mrs. Ned Ashton!"
 Soon after, Lois left Ned.

 Ned was not ready to give up on Lois, and persistently pursued her.
 Eventually, the two reconciled and Lois accepted his marriage proposal but under one condition - no more lies.
 He agreed and they married again.
 Their marriage went through tough times, starting with Ned telling Mac Scorpio that Sonny was a mobster, after Lois confided this to him.
 It was Ned's family, however that put real strain on their union.
 Lois wanted Ned to distance himself from the dysfunctional Quartermaines.
 His mother, Tracy Quartermaine, hated Lois from the first moment they met.

 After Tracy put ELQ in financial jeopardy, she left town, leaving Ned to clean up the mess.
 Dismayed by this, Lois gave Ned an ultimatum: his job or her and their unborn daughter.
-Ned chose ELQ.
+Ned chose ELQ and vowed to take full custody of their daughter.
 Hurt, Lois left Ned and returned to Bensonhurst where she gave birth to a baby girl, who she named Brook Lynn after her favorite city.